Have you ever had a commercial property valuation done and wondered, “How did they come up with that number?”

 1. The Income Approach: Best for rental/investment properties

-Commercial properties are typically expected to generate revenue, so one of the most widely used commercial valuation methods is the Income (Capitalisation) Approach.
+Commercial properties are expected to generate income.
+So it makes sense that one of the most commonly used commercial valuation methods is the Income (Capitalisation) Approach.

 Property Value = Net Operating Income (NOI) ÷ Capitalisation Rate